Remote Scrum Masters

 In my experience, if you have a co-located team, you need a co-located Scrum Master.

-Even worse is when the Scrum Master is more of a Dictator than a Benevolent Dictator.
+Even worse is when the Scrum Master is more of a dictator than a servant leader.
 In this scenario, the Scrum Master will tell the team what actions to take next without really understanding what has happened in the last Sprint, what worked and what didn’t.
 Its one of the worse form of guessing.

 I want to understand who should attend the steering committee